timotme/SimplyTweeted/packages/simply-tweeted-app/README.md

      ```
      http://localhost:5173/api/auth/callback/twitter
      ```
-   - Save your Client ID and Client Secret for the .env file
+   - Save your Client ID and Client Secret for the .env file as AUTH_TWITTER_ID and AUTH_TWITTER_SECRET

+5. Set up MongoDB:
+   - Create a MongoDB database (locally or using MongoDB Atlas)
+   - Copy the connection string to the MONGODB_URI environment variable

-5. Run the development server:
+6. Run the development server:
 ```bash
 npm run dev
 ```